decentology/fast-floward-1/week3/day2/readMe.md

 ```

 In this example, we have done something awesome.
 Anyone who has an `NFTMinter` resource only needs a `Tenant{ITenantMinter}` reference, which will be publically available after the **Tenant** links it to the public.
 Note this is NOT the same thing as linking the `Tenant` itself to the public.
 This is why capabilities are so cool: we expose `Tenant{ITenantMinter}` to the public so anyone with an `NFTMinter` resource can borrow it and use it to mint NFTs.

+## Nested Resources & How to Handle Them

 Another problem we encounter is the idea of "nested resources."
 Yesterday, I told you that the `Tenant` resource has two things in it:
 1) any data that would normally be stored in the contract (ex. `totalSupply`)